Urology Care Foundation - What is a Retrograde Urethrogram?

 While a urethrogram is generally safe, some people react to the dye.
 The dye mostly stays outside the body (inside the urethra), so reactions are not common.

 Minor reactions could be hot flashes, upset stomach or vomiting.
 These are often treated with antihistamines.
-Rarely, problems like a UTI (urinary tract infection) can occur.
+Rarely, problems like a UTI (urinary tract infection) may occur.

 Explore Further